carlosivanr/intro_to_R/README.md

  ```

 **Load Packages** \
 Once a package is installed, it needs to be loaded into the R Session to become available for use.
-This has to be done during each session.
+Packages need to be installed during each session.
 To load a package, use the `library()` function.
-Simple pass in the name of the package, with out quotes as its input.
+Simply pass in the name of the package, with out quotes as its input.
+The following can be copy pasted into the console.
  ```{r}
  library(tidyverse)
  library(rstatix)